Personal Loans

 Get pre-approved

-Some lenders offer personal loan pre-approval, which gives you an idea of the loan amount and rate you’ll qualify for.
+Some lenders offer personal loan pre-approval, which gives you an idea of the loan amount and rate you’ll qualify for, so get started by talking to a loan consultant.
 It's best to only inquire with lenders that offer pre-approval with a soft credit check, which won't harm your credit.
 Then you can compare offers side-by-side.

 Once you've made a decision, submit only one application for a loan.
 That’s because every formal loan application you make can knock a few points off your credit score, so it’s best not to apply until you’re fairly certain that you’ll qualify.